Tarfand-89-God/Tarfand-89-God/README.md

 <blockquote>
   <p>
     I believe strong systems should feel inevitable.<br>
-    I believe motion should enhance meaning, not distract from it.<br>
+    I believe motion should sharpen meaning, not replace it.<br>
     I believe the best design is silent until it commands attention.<br>
     I believe balance is not softness — it is mastery.
   </p>